Valentina Espinosa

-Valentina Espinosa Guzmán (born 17 January 1998) is a Colombian model, social communicator and the winner of Señorita Colombia 2021.
+Valentina Espinosa Guzmán (born 17 January 1998) is a Colombian model, social communicator and beauty pageant titleholder who the winner of the Señorita Colombia 2021.

 Early life

-Valentina was born in Cartagena de Indias, Colombia, on 17 January 1998.
+Valentina was born in Cartagena de Indias, Bolívar, Colombia on 17 January 1998.
 Espinosa completed her high school at Aspaen Cartagena de Indias.
 She also graduated as a social communicator and journalist from the Universidad del Norte, located in the city of Barranquilla.

 Pageantry

 Señorita Bolívar 2021

 Valentina Espinosa began her career as a beauty queen in 2021, when she received the title of Señorita Bolívar, thus gaining the responsibility of representing her department in the Miss Colombia pageant, which would be held in November of the same year.

 Señorita Colombia 2021

 In the city of Cartagena de Indias, during November 2021, the competition began to choose the new Miss Colombia, who would become the successor of María Fernanda Aristizábal in the challenges leading up to the final night, Valentina was widely favoured by the audience, and was also a finalist in the competition for the Belleza Integral award.

 On the 14th of November the election and coronation evening was held, in which Valentina managed to stand out to the point of reaching the top final of the contest.
 At the end of the night, she was crowned Miss Colombia 2021, becoming the seventh woman from Bolívar department to win this recognition, after Natalia Navarro was the last representative of the department to achieve it, during the 2009 edition.